 |

 This layer delineates ridgelines within selected CSDs whereupon restrictions are established for grading and ridgeline development.
 For more information on specific CSDs where these ridgelines reside, click here.
+Last updated 2/4/19 for an annexation to the City of Santa Clarita.

 Data can be downloaded here: